unfoldtoolbox/UnfoldMakie.jl/docs/src/design_matrix.md

 Make sure you have looked into the [installation instructions](@ref install_instruct) section.

 ### Include used modules
-The following modules are necessary:
+The following modules are necessary for following this tutorial:
 ```@example main
 using Unfold
 using UnfoldMakie